The dark side of the moon: can critical health literacy offer solutions to the fundamental problems of health literacy?

 Abstract

-This commentary is intended as a response to ongoingconcerns expressed about fundamental limitations of current research, policy, and practice surrounding health literacy.
-These concerns emphasize the individualistic and reductionist approaches which often dominate Health Literacy work, as well as a neglect of broader structural factors in addressing pressing public health issues.
+This commentary is intended as a response to ongoing concerns expressed about fundamental limitations of current research, policy, and practice surrounding health literacy.
+These concerns emphasise the individualistic and reductionist approaches which often dominate health literacy work, as well as a neglect of broader structural factors in addressing pressing public health issues.
 The potential of critical health literacy as a concept and practical approach which responds to these critiques is presented.
-A case is made that critical health literacy, as a concept that operates at both the community and individual level, offers an opportunity to address and eventually overcome these basic limitations in current HL approaches.
+A case is made that critical health literacy, as a concept that operates at both the community and individual level, offers an opportunity to address and eventually overcome these basic limitations in current health literacy approaches.

 Original languageEnglish